Categories

 Things our boys like to do by themselves in the RV:

-Yes, we love family time, but we also enjoy time to ourselves, and while we’re having a break from screens is a great time to enjoy some personal time.
+Yes, we love family time, but we also enjoy time to ourselves.
+And while we’re having a break from screens, it is good to enjoy some personal time.
 Here are things our boys enjoy doing on their own:

 Joel – 13: